Bichesq/Todo-List-React-project/README.md

+# Todo List Project

+The Project contains a Form conponent that holds the form used to populate the list, a List component that holds the list of activities and which which itself calls on the ListItem components that hold the individual items on the list

+The project also makes use of the useEffect hook to save the app data in local storage.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.